WebApiClient/WebApiClientWiki/docs/en/guide/5_advanced.md

     .WhenResult(r => r.Age <= 0);
 ```

-With `ITask<>`, you can precisely control the retry logic for a specific method.
-If you want to implement retries globally, consider using [Resilience](https://learn.microsoft.com/en-us/dotnet/core/resilience/http-resilience).
+ITask<> can precisely control the retry logic of a method.
+If you want to implement retry globally, please use [Polly](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/implement-http-call-retries-exponential-backoff-polly) to implement it.
+For .NET 8 and above, you can choose to use [Resilience](https://learn.microsoft.com/en-us/dotnet/core/resilience/http-resilience). to implement it.

 ## Handling Form Collections